care4314/zipper-project/README.md

 *Project Overview*

-XML Parsing and Manipulation
-The program reads a string representation of an XML document, parses it, and constructs an internal representation using the XML Zipper data structure.
-The parsing process I created involves reading the tags, attributes, and text content while handling various edge cases such as nested elements, attributes with spaces, and empty elements.
+Parsing and Building XML: The program reads an XML string, breaks it down, and builds an internal structure using the XML Zipper.
+It handles tricky cases like nested elements, spaces in attributes, and empty tags.

-Navigation and Modification
-The XML Zipper allows navigation through the XML document using methods like goToChild(size_t index) and goUp().
-These methods enable moving down to a child element or up to the parent element, respectively.
-The current position in the XML tree is maintained, allowing modifications at any level of the hierarchy.
-The methods getCurrentText() and setCurrentText(const string& text) provide access to the text content of the current element.
+Navigating and Editing XML: The XML Zipper lets you move around the XML document with methods like goToChild(size_t index) to move to a child element and goUp() to move back up to the parent.
+You can also get or set the text inside the current element using getCurrentText() and setCurrentText(const string& text).

-Displaying the XML Document
-The displayDocument(const shared_ptr<XMLElement>& element, int depth) method recursively displays the XML document, showing the structure with proper indentation.
-This method is used by printCurrentState() to display the entire XML document from the root element, providing a clear view of the current state of the XML document.
+Displaying the XML Document: The displayDocument() method shows the entire XML tree from your current position, with proper indentation to reflect the structure.
+This is used by printCurrentState() to show the whole XML document, making it easy to see where you are and what changes you've made.